Clinical Science (Medical Physics), MSc

 • Postgraduate students have access to facilities in the £100 million Institute of Life Science (ILS) building

-• Sponsored degree available through NHS Wales
+• Our Clinical Science (Medical Physics) degree is sponsored through NHS Wales

 Your Clinical Science (Medical Physics) experience